-Answers for Your Concerns
+Answers to Your Concerns

 If your dog or cat has arrived at a point where nothing more can be done medically, your vet may suggest you schedule a euthanasia appointment.
-As sad as this may be, you may also have questions about what happens exactly and what to expect.
+As sad as this may be, you may also have questions about what exactly happens and what to expect.
 As a loving and caring owner, you want to know what will happen that day so you can better deal with it all when that day arrives.

 Having worked at an animal hospital, I have seen my fair share of euthanasia procedures.
 If this is the first time you will have a pet euthanized, you may have questions that perhaps you do not feel comfortable asking your veterinarian.
 I can help to clarify what happens and how.

-What Happens During the Euthenasia
+What Happens During the Euthanasia

 - First of all, scheduling a euthanasia is a bit different than from making a normal appointment.
-At most vet hospitals, special time slots are reserved for euthanasias.
+At most vet hospitals, special time slots are reserved for euthanasia.
 These are usually the very first appointments of the day or the last in the evening.

 - You will be asked if you want to be there during the procedure.
 If not, you can drop off your pet at any time during the day.
 The vet will euthanize the pet when he has a free moment or at the end of the day.